 At camps like Under Canvas, vacationing without Wi-Fi is called an “intentional inconvenience.”
-And it opens the door for families to share moments like going on complimentary Under Canvas guided hikes, taking a free on-site yoga class, playing volleyball near your tent or gathering for a raucous game of Yahtzee on your private wooden deck.
+And it opens the door for families to share moments like going on complimentary Under Canvas guided hikes, taking a free on-site yoga class or gathering for a raucous game of Yahtzee on your private wooden deck.
 In the evening, you can relive the day’s adventures with each other and other guests while roasting complimentary s’mores around a communal fire pit.

 4. Someone Else Can Book Your Activities